Azure/azure-sdk-for-js/documentation/test-quickstart.md

 ### Sensitive information

 **Sensitive information** means content that should not be shared publicly.
 Content like passwords, unique identifiers or personal information should be cleaned up from the recordings.
 Some functionality is provided to fix this problem.
-You can read more at [securing sensitive data](#securing-sensitive-data).

 ### TEST_MODE